 If the tenant does not vacate the premises on the effective date of the termination, the Owner/Agent may pursue all judicial remedies under State or local law for the eviction of the tenant.
-In such case the Owner/Agent must notify Staff.
+In such case the Owner/Agent must notify RIHousing 811 staff.
 Additional information can be found in the HUD Model Lease.